Original Link :

 How did you become a hydrologist?

-I graduated with a degree in Agricultural Engineering and went on to get a PhD in Natural Resources and Environmental Management.
+I graduated with a degree in Agricultural Engineering from IIT Kharagpur and went on to get a PhD in Natural Resources and Environmental Management from University of Hawaii at Manoa.
 In terms of my research career, I started as an agricultural hydrologist but now I am mostly focused on watershed and regional-scale hydrology and hydro-climatology.
 Recently, I have been collaborating with scientists from a wide range of disciplines, including meteorology, ecology, forestry, and geology.
 This interdisciplinary collaboration requires integration of my hydrologic knowledge with other physical, ecological, and economic considerations that are beyond my area of expertise.
 I have learned to listen to and work collaboratively with these other experts.

 What are you currently doing?

 My current research explores how climate, vegetation, geology, and soil characteristics control and modulate critical zone processes related to movement, storage, and delivery of water.
 Climate change and forest disturbances directly and indirectly affect the structure and function of forest ecosystems – impacting their ability to provide ecosystem services such as clean water, habitat, recreation, timber, and carbon storage.
 Quantifying the magnitude, location, and extent of current and future changes in ecosystem services is essential for developing targeted management and restoration strategies.